Dream Interpretation Dead Parents and Relatives. Is It Real?

 Dream Interpretation | Dead Parents and Relatives | Symbolic, or Spiritual Contact?

-However, in my experience and that of other dream interpreters like Edgar Cayce, spiritual contact via dreams happens.
-Visitation dreams just are not nearly as common as symbolic ones, so I always tell people to be careful about drawing hasty conclusions.
+However, in my experience and that of other dream interpreters like the famous psychic Edgar Cayce, spiritual contact via dreams happens.
+Visitation dreams just are not nearly as common as symbolic ones, so I always advise to be careful about drawing hasty conclusions.

 The belief in spiritual contact via dreams is widespread.
-However, it’s wise to rule out other possibilities before drawing the conclusion that a dream about a deceased loved one is a visitation from their spirit.
+However, it’s wise to rule out other possibilities before concluding that a dream about a deceased loved one is a visitation from their spirit.
 Here’s a dream that illustrates what I mean: help interpreting dream about father who passed away:

 My father passed away in 2010, and twice since then he has been in my dreams.
 Once was a dream set at a memorial service for him where everyone seemed happy.
 He gave a going away speech, and when I tried to hug him he didn’t see me, hear me, or even know I exist.
 We were very close as father and son and this upset me.
 In the second dream, I saw him at work.
 I chased after him trying to get his attention, but again it seemed like he couldn’t hear me.

 This dream is not about spiritual contact with a deceased loved one.
 It’s about accepting loss.
-The dreamer’s father is no longer around to talk to, which is why he can’t get his father’s attention in the dream.
-The dreamer has probably caught himself a dozen times thinking “that’s something I should tell dad about,” then remembers his father is no longer around.
-The dreamer is on his own now.
+The dreamer’s father is no longer around to talk to, which is why in the dream the dreamer can’t get his father’s attention.
+It’s symbolic.
+This grieving son has probably caught himself many times thinking “that’s something I should tell dad about,” then he remembers his father is no longer around and he’s on his own now.

 Distinguishing between spiritual visitation and symbolic dreams